-The capacity to give a power of attorney for personal care is defined in the SDA as the ability to understand whether the proposed attorney has a genuine concern for the person's welfare and the ability to appreciate that the person may need to have the proposed attorney make decisions for the person (SDA, s.47).
-This is a fairly low level of capacity.
+The capacity to give a power of attorney for personal care is defined in the Substitute Decisions Act as the ability to understand whether the proposed attorney has a genuine concern for the person's welfare and the ability to appreciate that the person may need to have the proposed attorney make decisions for the person (SDA s.47).
+This a fairly low level of capacity.
 However, if the grantor wishes to include specific directions in respect to personal decision making, such as instructions to the substitute in respect to treatment, the grantor must be capable also for that purpose for which they are giving instructions in order to include these in the power of attorney for personal care.

-Another form of advance directive is a "living will".
-This is commonly defined as a document in which a person does not necessarily name a SDM, but includes directions or expresses wishes in respect to future treatment or health care.
-A SDM is required to follow the wishes as expressed in a living will, although a living will is not a POAPC.
+Another form of advance directive is a "Living Will".
+This is commonly defined as a document in which a person does not necessarily name a substitute decision maker, but includes directions or expresses wishes in respect to future treatment or health care.
+A substitute decision-maker is required to follow the wishes as expressed in a Living Will, although a Living Will is not a power of attorney for personal care.